 Before coming to Cornell, you must:

-- Complete your Health History Form (requires a physical exam from your health care provider)
+- a physical exam (since March 15, 2018) and supporting documentation* from your health care provider

-- Complete your Sports Clearance Form (requires a physical exam from your health care provider)
+- completion of the Sports Clearance Form (by you and your health care provider)

-The NCAA also advises testing for sickle cell trait among new Division 1 college athletes.
-You can ask your home health care provider to administer the test, or get tested at Cornell Health.
+* Since August, 2010 the NCAA has mandated testing for sickle cell trait among new (first year or transfer) Division 1 college athletes.
+Please ask your health care provider to include a copy of the actual test result with your Physical Examination Form.
+If you do not get tested before coming to campus, you will have to get tested at Cornell Health.
 Learn more on our Athlete Testing for Sickle Cell Trait fact sheet (pdf).

 Returning student athletes

 You must receive a medical clearance from Sports Medicine each year before participating in intercollegiate athletics.

 Your coach will instruct you about completing the online Sports Clearance Form, through which you will provide complete and up-to-date information about your health.
 A physical examination from your health care provider from home is not required for returning athletes.